renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_00-Global_Resources.md

 ## Lab scenario

-Thi is not a real Lab.
-The content of this *Lab* may be used by other labs and/or by your trainer to ease up some repetitive actions, give you some tricks or avoid some traps.
+This is not a real Lab.
+The content of this *Lab* may be used by other labs and/or by your trainer to provide useful tips, help with some repetitive actions or avoid pitfalls.

 ## Objectives

 In this lab, you will:

-+ Task 1: Configure your CloudShell environment and gain access to your lab's files
++ Task 1: Configure your CloudShell environment and gain access to your lab files
 + Task 2: Clean up your resources

 ## Instructions